 An SLS system | DTM – 2500CI

-Powder bed fusion is a subset of additive manufacturing whereby a heat source (such as thermal print head or laser) is used to consolidate material in powder form to build physical objects.
+Powder bed fusion is a subset of additive manufacturing whereby a heat source (such as a thermal print head or laser) is used to consolidate material in powder form to build physical objects.
 The five most common forms of this technology are

 7a) Selective Laser Sintering (SLS): It uses a laser as the power source to sinter powdered material like polyamide or nylon.
-Here the term sinter refers to the process of compacting and forming a solid mass of material by applying pressure or heat without melting it to the point of liquefaction.
+Here, the term sinter refers to the process of compacting and forming a solid mass of material by applying pressure or heat without melting it to the point of liquefaction.

 7b) Selective Laser Melting (SLM): Unlike SLS, this technique is designed to completely melt and fuse metallic powders together.
 It can create fully dense materials (layer by layer) that have mechanical characteristics similar to those of traditional manufactured metals.
 This is one of the fast-developing processes that is being implemented in both industry and research.